Culup History, Family Crest & Coats of Arms

 Early History of the Culup family

 This web page shows only a small excerpt of our Culup research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Culup History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1619, 1625, 1629, 1640, 1650 and 1660 are included under the topic Early Culup History in all our PDF Extended History products and printed products wherever possible.

 Culup Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Culup have been found, including Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Culup family

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
-Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired...
-Another 37 words (3 lines of text) are included under the topic Early Culup Notables in all our PDF Extended History products and printed products wherever possible.
+Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
+He built a windmill on the motte of the castle.
+Only...

+Another 53 words (4 lines of text) are included under the topic Early Culup Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Culup family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Culup, or a variant listed above to cross the Atlantic and come to North America were: Anne, Christobel, Humphrey and John Gallop who settled in Nantasket in 1630.

-- Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
+- Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.